-The Commission's draft more preferable rule incorporates AEMO's proposal to change the definition of NMAS, as the current definitions are incorrect.
+The final rule incorporates AEMO's proposal to change the definition of NMAS, as the current definitions are incorrect.

-The Commission's draft more preferable rule also reflects AEMO's proposal to remove "catch all" provisions.
-The draft more preferable rule includes an amendment to clause 3.15.6A(c4) to remove reference to remove the terms "any other relevant factors.
+The final rule also reflects AEMO's proposal to remove "catch all" provisions.
+The final rule includes an amendment to clause 3.15.6A(c4) to remove reference to remove the terms "any other relevant factors.

-The amendment to clause 3.11.4A(b) has not been made because the draft more preferable rule removes the obligation for AEMO to procure SRAS through a tender process, and therefore AEMO's proposed change is unnecessary.
-Furthermore, as discussed in section 5.1.3, the Commission's draft more preferable rule provides AEMO with a new SRAS procurement objective.
+The amendment to clause 3.11.4A(b) has not been made because the final rule removes the obligation for AEMO to procure SRAS through a prescribed tender process, and therefore AEMO's proposed change is unnecessary.
+Furthermore, as discussed in section 5.1.3, the final rule provides AEMO with a new SRAS Procurement Objective.